bndtools/bnd/docs/_chapters/870-plugins.md

 ||`path:` ||A path to the jar file that contains the plugin.
 The directory/jar at that location is placed on your classpath for that plugin.||

+## Tagging of repository plugins

+Repository plugins are usually referenced in `cnf/build.bnd` and implement the [Tagged](https://github.com/bndtools/bnd/blob/master/biz.aQute.bndlib/src/aQute/bnd/service/tags/Tagged.java) interface.

+The `tags` property of repositories' configuration allows to add a comma separated list of tags to a repository.
+These tags will be used for filtering a list of repositories.
+For example the [-runrepos](/instructions/runrepos.html) instruction in `.bndrun` considers only those repositories for resolution which have either the `resolve` tag or no `tags` property defined.
+This allows including and excluding repositories based on their tags.

 ## Index

 <div>